rhedgeco/UnityShadowVolumeGenerator/README.md

 This repository hopefully addresses some of that problem.

-It's also blazing fast.
-It integrates using the job system and burst compiler.
-This enables the volume extrusions to happen in fractions of a millisecond.

 ## Limitations
 - Limited to URP 11 and up with forward renderer.
 URP 11 reintroduced screen space shadows.
 - Only renders shadows from main sun source